Putin claims Mariupol win but won't storm Ukrainian holdout - NewsBreak

 “I consider the proposed storming of the industrial area pointless.
 I order to abort it,” Putin responded, saying he was concerned about ”preserving the life and health of our soldiers and officers."

-“There is no need to climb into these catacombs and crawl underground through these industrial facilities,” the Russian leader added.
+“There is no need to climb into these catacombs and crawl underground through these industrial facilities,” he said.
 “Block off this industrial area so that not even a fly comes through.”

 Putin's order may mean that Russian forces are hoping they can wait for the defenders to surrender after running out of food or ammunition.
 The bombardment of the plant could well continue.